jialeiY/theDalek/dalekFoot/gaga/README.md

 [#] 21. speed calibration and PID parameter calibration [#] 22.
 PID architecture refactoring
 [ ] 23. odometry from wheel calculation
+[ ] 24. increase the UART speed

+# Milestones
+1. Trajectory Follower
+a. the simplest one, use velocity only
+2. communication with RPI using SPI

 Motor box design requirements

 * speed requirements
 output speed = 2000mm/s